 The shape of the universe and whether or not it is finite or infinite in extent depends on the struggle between the rate of its expansion and the pull of gravity.
 The strength of the pull in question depends in part on the density of the matter in the universe.

 If the density of the universe exceeds a specific critical value, then the universe is "closed" and "positive curved" like the surface of a sphere.
 This means light beams that are initially parallel will converge slowly, eventually cross and return back to their starting point, if the universe lasts long enough.
-If so, the universe is not infinite but has no end, just as the area on the surface of a sphere is not infinite but has no beginning nor end to speak of.
+If so, according to NASA, the universe is not infinite but has no end, just as the area on the surface of a sphere is not infinite but has no beginning or end to speak of.
 The universe will eventually stop expanding and start collapsing in on itself, the so-called "Big Crunch."

 If the density of the universe is less than this critical density, then the geometry of space is "open" and "negatively curved" like the surface of a saddle.
 If so, the universe has no bounds, and will expand forever.